dressipi/apv-median/doc/capacity.md

 In terms of implementation in the library, we add a function
 ```
-int histogram_capacity(histogram_t *hist, double cap);
+int histogram_capacity(histogram_t *hist, double c);
 ```
-to `histogram.c` which performs this scaling to `cap`, and this is not called automatically when new data points are added.
+to `histogram.c` which performs this scaling to capacity `c`, and this is not called automatically when new data points are added.
 The reason is that we will generally have data points in groups (the scores for many garments for a single user), so it is convenient to add all of those at once, the perform the scaling